Gumdish/Edgerouter-X-Letsencrypt-certificate/README.md

 You will need:
 1. A registered domain - I use [hover.com](https://hover.evyy.net/c/2340677/660812/2799).
 Affiliate link.
 Please support the time and work I did to create this tutorial.
 2. SSH access to your Edgerouter
-3. acme.sh - A Linux bash script that handles all of the [Letsencrypt](https://github.com/acmesh-official/acme.sh) requests.
+3. acme.sh - A Linux bash script that handles all of the [Let’s Encrypt](https://github.com/acmesh-official/acme.sh) requests.

 ## Part A - Install acme.sh
 1. SSH to your router and navigate to `/config/auth`